-This Pesticide news page includes news headlines, articles, and citations about pesticides from diverse, English-language news sources around the world.
+This Pesticide news page includes news headlines, summaries, and article citations about pesticides from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - Commonly used pesticides have turned honey bees' habitats into a toxic world, research shows

 Scientists highlight the dramatic rise of the chemical pesticide, neonicotinoids, over the last two decades and say it has fatal potential to adversely affect pollinators like bees.

 - Pesticides deliver a one-two punch to honey bees